MassiveJohn/csgodoublebot-automated-/README.md

 # Easy to install csgodouble bot!!!
 A martinggale or antimartinggale bot for csgodouble.com!

+Copy paste the code into console or tampermonkey/greasemonkey script.!!

+You can get these addons here:

+<a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de&gl=DE">Tampermonkey (Chrome)</a>

+<a href="https://addons.mozilla.org/de/firefox/addon/greasemonkey/">Greasemoney (Firefox)</a>

 <h1>1.
 Click on add new script</h1>
 <img src="https://i.gyazo.com/9dda416e1befc8bec5477a768331f8f3.gif" alt="1">